-- moving safely and sensibly in the classroom - taking turns to answer a question - being kind, polite and respectful to adults and children - taking care of belongings and resources - remembering that every child has a right to learn would never be removed from the jar as a consequence of a behaviour choice.
-The whole class treat will be chosen from this list when the jar is full.
-A range of choices will be made throughout the year.
+- moving safely and sensibly in the classroom - taking turns to answer a question - being kind, polite and respectful to adults and children - taking care of belongings and resources - remembering that every child has a right to learn will be chosen from this list when the jar is full.
+A range of different choices will be made throughout the year.